holdenlee/philosophocle/posts/creativist-love.md

 "Don't worry, Trevisia, we'll come back to wash our mugs!"

 I wanted to follow, but it was my shift at the Scoop!
-I imagined them huddling at the windows of Melli's Flows, watching; the bouncer coming out to tell them, "Are you in or out?"; Creativists influxing into the cafe, spicing up the conversation as they flit between tables, all the time secretly shooting glances at Rudii and her fellow concocter and slipping them creations like surreally painted hearts, or two stuffed squirrels hugging each other (the Creativists provided the greatest entertainment, as Tomuu and Rudii were currently in their game of trying to judge everyone in sight, and everything she said was heard from some Creativist).
+I imagined them huddling at the windows of Melli's Flows, watching; the bouncer coming out to tell them, "Are you in or out?"; Creativists influxing into the cafe, spicing up the conversation as they flit between tables, all the time secretly shooting glances at Rudii and her fellow concocter and slipping them creations like surreally painted hearts, or two stuffed squirrels hugging each other (the Creativists provided the greatest entertainment, as Timoo and Rudii were currently in their game of trying to judge everyone in sight, and everything she said was heard from some Creativist).

 I did not completely miss out, though.
-Later Rudii and Tomuu came to the Scoop, where I had the honor of feeding them many fresh cookies I had concocted from a perfect blend of flour, vanilla, cinnamon, oatmeal, butter, raisins, and love.
+Later Rudii and Timoo came to the Scoop, where I had the honor of feeding them many fresh cookies I had concocted from a perfect blend of flour, vanilla, cinnamon, oatmeal, butter, raisins, and love.
 Rudii, who normally ate one slowly and delicately, instead ate five in quick succession.

 "Was it from the Creativism?"
 I asked Rudii when the rest of the Creativists had left.